Staying Afloat in Single Parenthood

 Aside from the five minutes it took to put up and take down our family’s tents, all I had to do was be there—to watch my daughter geek out over all the local wildlife on her critter checklist and see how the sunlight looks on my “never comes out of his bedroom” son.
 Heck, I didn’t even have to paddle the boat if I didn’t feel like it.
 Most often, I did not.

-After years of keeping our family afloat by myself, it was an amazing gift to just sit back and let someone else do the work.
+After years of keeping our family afloat by myself, it was an amazing gift to just sit back and let someone else do most of the work.

-Our OARS trip ended up being both the outdoor family experience I had hoped for and it was exactly the respite I needed.
-Being a single mom is not always easy, but an OARS river trip always is.
+Our rafting trip ended up being both the outdoor family experience I had hoped for and exactly the respite I needed.